dnbexperience/eufemia/README.md

 # DNB Design System

 This is a mono repo and uses **yarn workspaces** to manage the sub packages/workspaces.
-Some of the included packages/workspaces are `dnb-design-guide` and `@dnb/eufemia`.
-Read more about the purposes of them in the respective packages `readme.md` files.
+Some of the included packages/workspaces are `dnb-design-system-portal` and `dnb-eufemia`.
+Read more about the purposes of them in the respective packages `README.md` files.

 ## DNB Eufemia Portal